Jeremiah Hacker: Temperance

 Hacker was a supporter of temperance but not of total alcohol prohibition.
 He did criticize the prohibition group the Martha Washingtons in 1845 when the group did organize a Christmas dinner at Exchange Hall in Portland that served "hogs and oxen."
 Hacker wrote: “Animal food begets an unnatural thirst, which requires unnatural drink, and has been one of the greatest causes of drunkenness in this nation.”

 Death

-Hacker died on August 27, 1895 in Vineland, New Jersey at age 94.
+Hacker died on August 27, 1895, in Vineland, New Jersey, at age 94.
 He is buried in the Siloam Cemetery.

 Influence

-Historian William Berry said: "In his time, Hacker, who was born in Brunswick was – if not famous – strangely influential."
+Historian William Barry said: "In his time, Hacker, who was born in Brunswick was – if not famous – strangely influential."
 Journalist Liz Graves of The Ellsworth American said: "his ideas about a society ordered by individual morals rather than government and laws closely mirror those of international anarchist Emma Goldman and others a few decades later."
 Journalist Avery Yale Kamila of the Portland Press Herald said: "All these years later, the Pleasure Boat reads like a roadmap to many issues that were to gain traction in the coming years."
 Authors Karen and Michael Iacobbo in their book Vegetarian America: A History have said that Hacker "helped cultivate" the vegetarian movement.